- 20 Mar 2020

 Q. Can I still carry out normal landlord or letting agent business if I follow the health guidelines including social distancing?

 A. We are discouraging any unnecessary or avoidable movement of people be they landlords, letting agents or tenants.
-There may be occasions where you have to visit a property or meet tenants, such as when carrying out urgent maintenance, Social distancing measures should take place.
+There may be occasions where you have to visit a property or meet tenants, such as when carrying out urgent maintenance.
+In these circumstances social distancing measures should take place.
 Landlords and letting agents should postpone routine certification requirements during the crisis and carry them out as soon as possible after it is over.

 Please remember to protect yourself and others by: